DanielCreggOrganization/w8-lab-encapsulation-G00468727/README.md

 ## Summary
 This lab covered the essential concepts of encapsulation in Java:
+1. Access modifiers and their effect on visibility
-1. Data hiding using private fields
+2. Data hiding using private fields
-2. Controlled access through getters and setters
+3. Controlled access through getters and setters
-3. Data validation for maintaining integrity
+4. Data validation for maintaining integrity

 ## Further Reading
 - Java Documentation: [Access Control](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)